zhaoak/NOBODYMOVE/README.md

                 - "npc"        : an enemy, friendly, or neutral non-player character
                 - "player"     : a player.
                 - "projectile" : something someone shot, probably from a gun. name (string): The name of the entity.
-May be displayed to the player. uid (number) : A unique ID given to each object of a given type (that is, UIDs are namespaced to specific types.) team (string): Who the object is allied with, relative to the player.
+May be displayed to the player.
+Does not need to be unique. uid (number) : A unique ID given to each object of a given type (that is, UIDs are namespaced to specific types.) team (string): Who the object is allied with, relative to the player.
 Must be one of: "friendly", "enemy", "neutral".